openhab/openhab-docs/ui/addons-store.md

 ## Bindings

 Bindings are used to connect and control hardware and online services.
-This section provides bindings from openHAB Distribution, which have been thoroughly reviewed by the maintainers of openHAB and also bindings from Community Marketplace.
+This section provides bindings from openHAB Distribution, which have been thoroughly reviewed by the maintainers of openHAB, as well as bindings from the Community Marketplace.
 If you want to know more about the marketplace, please read the following [Marketplace announcement](https://community.openhab.org/t/announcing-the-community-marketplace/127188).

 To learn more how to install tutorial see the  [Installation of Add-ons tutorial](/docs/configuration/addons.html).